 Puma Bravery Review Facts

 The Bravery from Puma is designed as a shoe that works for many different activities, including working out, running or just walking.
 The lightweight, neutral running shoe is built for running on the road, as it combines many high-quality features.
 The Puma Bravery boasts a high performing EVA midsole that provides added cushioning, while the minimal upper is breathable and comfortable.
 Additionally, the outsole uses Evertrack rubber for durability during high wear.
 This high-performing shoe not only helps the runners perform in a more efficient manner but also does it in a stylish way, as the shoe is made with a sleek design and with many color choices.
 The Puma Bravery is a lightweight, affordable option for runners looking to have a comfortable, flexible shoe.
+But, due to their amazing features, they are also often viewed as the most comfortable shoes for standing all day.
+But we’re here to primarily review the features that make it a good running shoe.

 The outsole of the Puma